larstobi/vagrant-zfs/README.md

 Usage
 =====
-To use the instant-create functionality, you must first add a box via the plugin.
-This is done the usual way:
+To use the instant-create functionality, you must use a box that was added using the plugin.
+This can be done the usual way, either:

     vagrant box add base http://files.vagrantup.com/lucid32.box

-This operation will create a new ZFS filesystem and mount it at
+or just adding the box_url in the Vagrantfile and just running 'vagrant up'.
+The 'box add' operation will create a new ZFS filesystem and mount it at

     ~/.vagrant.d/boxes/base

 and then the box will be unpacked into that directory.
+Do the usual 'vagrant init' and add the box name and optionally the box_url.

+    require 'vagrant_zfs'
+    Vagrant::Config.run do |config|
+        config.vm.box = "base"
+        config.vm.box_url = "/Volumes/STORE/boxes/lucid32.box"
+        config.zfs.zpool = 'SSD'
+    end

+There is a config option to specify which zpool to use for the filesystem.
+This is only works when using the 'vagrant up' method.

 To create a new box from this basebox, do it the usual way:

     vagrant up